IBM/aspera-cli/README.md

 ```

 > [!NOTE]
-> An example of installation script is provided: [windows/install.bat](windows/install.bat)
+> A beta version of a packaged installed is available.

 ### Container